Call for Applications 2018

-A new call for applications is expected to be published in March 2017.
+A new call for applications for two-year project collaboration will be published in 2018.

 Cooperation in higher education

 The overall aim of the programme is to enhance long-term cooperation in higher education with the countries encompassed by the Norwegian government’s Panorama strategy, Brazil, China, India, Japan, Russia and South Africa.
 The programme will support academic partnerships based on the mutual, strategic interests of the partner institutions.
 The programme also aims to enhance the quality of international cooperation in education by encouraging integration with research cooperation and involvement of non-academic partners.

 The UTFORSK Partnership Programme is funded by the Ministry of Education and Research and administered by SIU.

 Who may apply?